sitingLi/AMC_simulations/other/amc_kmeans.md

 Accuracy and Kappa score by K-means:
 - Accuracy : 0.868
 - Kappa : 0.7797

-(Using different version of R/R studio may generate slightly different accuracy and Kappa with set.seed() function.)
+(Using different version of R/R studio may generate slightly different accuracy and Kappa with set.seed() function)